concrete5-community/docker5/README.md

 - Exposed port for the website: `80`
 - Exposed port for the database: `3306`

+## Additional CLI commands

+docker5 images come with some service CLI commands.
+You can get a list of them by running the `ccm-help` CLI command.

 ## PHP Versions

 Every docker image contains multiple PHP versions: 5.6, 7.4, 8.1, and 8.2.